serverless/serverless/docs/providers/aws/cli-reference/deploy.md

 ## Options
 - `--stage` or `-s` The stage in your service that you want to deploy to.
 - `--region` or `-r` The region in that stage that you want to deploy to.
-- `--package` or `-p` package to a pre-packaged directory and skip packaging step.
+- `--package` or `-p` path to a pre-packaged directory and skip packaging step.
 - `--verbose` or `-v` Shows all stack events during deployment, and display any Stack Output.

 ## Artifacts